 4. Do not map GCSE Assessment Objectives back to Key Stage 3.
 Many of you won’t think this still happens.
 But it does.
 It does all over the place.
 Repeat after me: a good curriculum does not mean GCSE questions at Key Stage 3.
 Do so and you warp and bastardise the curriculum; in fact, this is not a curriculum at all but joyless chunks of hollowed learning structured around the surface features of the test.
 It fails to empower the child with knowledge.
 It heaves a disproportionate emphasis onto Year 11 and stultifies us in myopic inertia of the most crippling kind.
 School leaders, encourage your middle leaders to do this and you are freezing them in the cold, numbing grip of poor curriculum leadership.
 Not only does this practice fail to empower children with knowledge, it fails to empower teachers, too.

 5. Don’t ‘do’ Deep Dives.
 I knew this would happen.
-School leaders are splashing around in deep dives/small waves/exploratory puddles all over the place.
-I don’t think this is helpful.
+School leaders are sploshing around in deep dives/small waves/exploratory puddles all over the place.
+I don’t think these frantic splashes are helpful.
 Firstly, it makes Ofsted the driver.
 I understand why school leaders could feel that this might be the case.
 But I think declaring the importance of deep dives in the name of Ofsted is unhelpful and woefully undermines your message if you’re a school that says it prioritises curriculum (see point 2).
 And there have been so many ham-fisted attempts to ‘do’ what some school leaders think are deep dives that they’re actually causing damage and encouraging poor practice in some parts, including the death by a thousand paper cuts of unnecessary deep dive documentation that hasn’t come from Ofsted, but from school and MAT leaders.
 Enough already.
 I’m not sure the abundance of well-intentioned deep dive question sharing is helpful either if it leads to practising ‘for Ofsted’.
 From what I’ve seen, some of the questions shared are really helpful and useful and interesting.
 But those conversations about curriculum should be at the beating heart of a school, not only at the frantically pounding heart when Ofsted come knocking.
 So, school leaders, this needs thinking through really carefully.
 Knee-jerkingly knocking up reams of ‘deep dive documentation’ for middle leaders is adding to workload.
 Don’t do it.

 6. Don’t worry if you don’t think your curriculum is as knowledge-rich as the curriculum of the school down the road.
-OK, so I really love a curriculum steeped in rich, lustrous knowledge.
+I really love a curriculum steeped in rich, lustrous knowledge.
 I’m not going to pretend that I don’t.
 I’ve firmly pinned my colours to the knowledge-rich mast.
 But it’s really OK if you don’t teach The Odyssey in Year 7.
 Don’t worry about it.
 Somehow, teaching Homer has become a by-word for ‘wowsers so knowledge-richy’.
 I jest.
 And I think it’s awesome that some schools do teach The Odyssey, but if you don’t and don’t have the resources or subject knowledge within your department to teach it at the moment, or have made the decision not to teach it, don’t worry!
 There are loads of other ace things to teach.
 And there are things that simply have to be in place first, irrespective of whether you’re teaching The Odyssey or not.
 I’ve mentioned about exemplary behaviour.
 That’s vital.
 As is a good understanding of how to teach well, and how to teach well with the nuances and specificities of that subject.
-Because if you’re teaching The Odyssey with word search starters and brain gym and little explanation from the teacher, then I don’t care if it’s on your curriculum; that’s rubbish and the kids are getting a rubbish deal.
+Because if you’re teaching The Odyssey with word search starters and brain gym and little explanation from the teacher, then I don’t care if it’s on your curriculum: teaching like that is rubbish and the kids are getting a rubbish deal.
 I read a tweet the other day that said children were studying Animal Farm in Year 7 and had been asked to write a Facebook profile for George Orwell.
 The irony is hideous.
 I amo amas amat the idea of introducing Latin, but it’s a pretty rubbish idea if you haven’t got anyone who could design a Latin curriculum well, or if your school can’t afford to buy a really good Latin curriculum with texts and resources and invest in CPD.
 Let’s be sensible.
 ‘Knowledge-rich’ doesn’t mean you have to do what someone else does because ooooh, Homer.
 And I write that with my tongue only half in my cheek.
 But, still.